Featured Content

 How to Design Better KPIs Before They Mislead You

-The Soviet government once set a KPI for nail factories: the number of nails produced.
-Factories responded by making millions of tiny, useless nails.
-Identifying the issue, the government switched the metric to kilograms.
-Factories responded this time by fabricating a giant, useless nail.
-The actual goal, a useful variety of nail sizes for a functioning economy, never appeared in the formula.
+The Soviet government once set a measure for nail factories: the number of nails produced; factories responded by making millions of tiny, useless nails.
+After realizing the issue, the government switched the metric to kilograms.
+Factories responded this time by fabricating a giant, useless nails.
+The error was that no one had articulated the actual goal, neither appeared in the formula: a useful variety of nail sizes for a functioning economy.

 The dashboard that told the truth and nothing else

-Most of the time, this card was green as the ratio sat comfortably below target, quarter after quarter.
+Most of the time, this card was green as the ratio sat comfortably on target, quarter after quarter.

 What the report did not show was the rotation rate of the outsourced workforce.
 Contractors were churning at high frequency; each replacement meant a new hire, a full onboarding cycle, weeks before the replacement reached productive speed.
 The cost of that cycle, repeated dozens of times per year, was real.
 Despite its importance, it appeared nowhere in the report.